 We reserve the right to immediately dismiss campers for behaviors that we find to endanger themselves or others at Camp, either physically or emotionally.
-Some examples of these behaviors may include malicious acts, violence, aggression, or hate speech.
-Questions or concerns about your child's behavior at camp should be directed to the Director of Character Advancement.
+Some examples of these behaviors may include malicious acts, violence, aggression, hate speech or physical or verbal threats of a weapon.
+Questions or concerns about your child's behavior should be directed to a director.